Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 To help distract me, the Camino provided these lovely Wisteria.
 I continued to be amazed how they grew wild all over Portugal.

-We veer right here, off the N110 and onto the CM1134, which parallels the N110 northward.
+After walking under the A13, about 300 meters past the second roundabout, you will veer right, off the N110 and onto the CM1134, which parallels the N110 northward.

-The route opens up and brings you out to the municipality of Casal do Pote, about 24.7 kilometers total, shown below.
+The route opens up and brings you out to the municipality of Carvalhos de Figueiredo, about 24.7 kilometers total, shown below.

-When we reached this intersection, below, a mere 3.5 kilometers or so from Tomar, I rejoiced at the sign pointing right and down a hill to Tomar!
+Less than one kilometer later, when we reached this intersection with the CM1134, below, a mere 3.5 kilometers or so from Tomar, I rejoiced at the sign pointing right and down a hill to Tomar!
 I could even see and smell the town!
 I was so happy to be so close to Tomar.
-My happiness was quickly squelched when the Camino arrow pointed to the left.
+My happiness was quickly squelched when the small blue sign pointed to the left.
 What?

 So, of course we turned left.
-(You could turn right and meet up with and follow the busy N110, if you wished).
-The intersection is at about 26.4 kilometers into the day.
+The intersection is after about 26.4 kilometers into the day.

-Again, I was facing my angry time of day.
+Back on the walkers route at the intersection with the CM1134, our first time through, I was facing my angry time of day.
 I could see Tomar down there.
-Then the Camino made us climb up a hill in the opposite direction, diverting us on a longer route to the west.
+After turning left, the Camino made us climb up a hill in the opposite direction, diverting us on a longer route to the west.

-I kept asking Rich - are you sure you saw the yellow arrow taking us this way?
-When is the last arrow you saw?
+I kept asking Rich - are you sure you saw the waymark taking us this way?
+When was the last yellow arrow you saw?
 I just did not want to go this way.

 I thought we should be in Tomar by now.
 All I wanted was to find solace from the sun.
 There was no café along this final section.
 I was completely out of water and food.
 Rich pulled out peanut brittle he had left and shared with me.
 It got me up the hill that seemed to go on forever, pictured below.
 OMG, I'm thinking WTF is this and this GD hill??
 (Excuse the expletives.
 Sometimes, I suppose, other words just don't suffice).

 Now I was thinking and voice journaling that in the earlier days on the CP, I didn't bonk like I was today.
 There are indeed more hills now.
 We just couldn't believe that we were climbing up another hill at the end of the day.
 On a diversion, no less!
-(As it turns out this diversion is only about ½ kilometer longer than walking along the N110, so you can make an informed choice as to whether or not walking on a quiet road is more important to you and your Camino!)
+(As it turns out this diversion is only about ½ kilometer longer than walking along the N110 on the bicycle route, so you can make an informed choice as to whether or not walking on a quiet road is more important to you and your Camino!)

 My energy level was so low.
-The last hot hours were retched for me and just killed me.
-The final kilometers always, always took longer than I thought they should!
+The last hot hours were wretched for me and just killed me.
+The final kilometers always, always take longer than I think they should!

-Then just as suddenly as we reached the top of the hill, the Camino turned right on the Rua Nova de São Lourenço, and several hundred meters later, took us down into the town of São Lourenço, under the same railroad tracks that we had been following earlier, and dropped us out at the gorgeous Capela de São Lourenço by the Nabão River, see photo below.
+Then just as suddenly as we reached the top of the hill, the Camino turned right onto the Rua Nova de São Lourenço, and several hundred meters later, took us down into the town of São Lourenço.

 The sight of the chapel immediately lifted my spirits.
 Despite the fact that I was out of water, exhausted and hungry, I longed to stay at this beautiful place for a while.
 Below is a close-up of the gorgeous azulejo mural on the side of the chapel.
 The chapel was closed, so we were unable to have a look inside.